mauricionr/docker-node-postgres-connect/Readme.md

 Docker-Sequelizer Example
 -------------------------

-This is an example application that sets uses the official postgre and node docker images to deploy a node app with a database.
+This is an example application that deploy a node app and a database on separate docker continers using the official postgres and node images.

 It uses express to route, and sequelize for ORM.

-The example app is a simple message redording app, letting users save, modify and delete messages (each with a title and body).
+The example app is a simple message recording app, letting users save, modify and delete messages (each with a title and body).

 To run:
 ```